fenio/ugly-nas/README.md

 | 1 VM running | 22.3 |
 | VM + stress CPU + fio test | 30.8 |

-Note: Every value is the highest that I was able to notice on pretty basic wattmeter.
+Minor note: Every value is the highest that I was able to notice on pretty basic wattmeter.

 But given that the highest value was ~30W it might make sense to remove additional PSU for case and grab some power from Odroid itself.

 Will try to work on that.

+Major note: don't try to use HDD instead of SDD... just don't.

 # Performance